tmarback/ModularCommands/README.md

 For testing:
 - [Logback-classic](https://logback.qos.ch/), licensed under the [LGPL 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html)

-Inspiration for some of the features here was taken from the existing Discord4J command frameworks (all of which are great), such as [Discordinator](https://github.com/kvnxiao/Discordinator) and [Commands4J](https://github.com/Discord4J-Addons/Commands4J).
+Inspiration for some of the features here was drawn from the existing Discord4J command frameworks (all of which are great), such as [Discordinator](https://github.com/kvnxiao/Discordinator) and [Commands4J](https://github.com/Discord4J-Addons/Commands4J).